 Figure 1: North-South Tracking Array orientated at different azimuth angles with respect to North

 The system performance with respect to orientation and latitude was modelled in PVSyst (version 7.0).
 One north-south axis tracker was modelled with 90 modules, totalling 30.15 kWp.
 The array was matched with a 27kVA inverter.
+If you are unfamiliar with PVsyst, you can learn online with our PVsyst Short Course Here.

 The following parameters were kept constant across all scenarios to avoid discrepancies: